Toggle Menu Toggle Search

 This award-winning piece of inclusive playground equipment series is an obvious favourite.
 Versatile with the size and complexity of the structure, children can meet sensory needs, expand social skills, build self-reliance and confidence and set simple goals to achieve.

-Relationship building goes hand in hand with Pick Up Sticks, helping children to develop friendships and discussions and build working relationships with staff members who engage with them on this equipment.
+Relationship building goes hand in hand with Pick Up Sticks.
+Subsequently helping children to develop friendships and discussions and build working relationships with staff members who engage with them on this equipment.

 Inclusive playground equipment position 1: Trim Trails.